flet-dev/website/docs/tutorials/trello-clone.md

 ```
 flet run
 ```
 we can see the result and get hot reloading when we make any style changes.
-For example, try adding `alignment=ft.MainAxisAlignment.CENTE` to the first row in the container like this…
+For example, try adding `alignment=ft.MainAxisAlignment.CENTER` to the first row in the container like this…
 ```python
 content=ft.Column([
         ft.Row([ft.Text("Workspace")], alignment=ft.MainAxisAlignment.CENTER)